p-org/P/Docs/docs/manual/foriegntypesfunctions.md

 !!! hint "Recommendation: Using Foreign Types and Functions"
-    Programmers can consider implementing a particular type as Foreign type in P if its a complicated data structure and implementing them using P types is either not possible or too cumbersome.
+    Programmers can consider implementing a particular type as Foreign type in P if it's a complicated data structure and implementing them using P types is either not possible or too cumbersome.
 For example, P does not support declaring recursive data types, and hence, implementing a linked-list or a tree like data-structure in P is hard.
 Hence, we recommend programmers to implement such types as foreign types.

     When modeling complex systems, many times programmers need to implement complicated logic/functions that manipulate or iterate over data-structures.
-Such functions can be easily implemented in foreign languages like Java and C# as compared to P. For example, iterating over collections and manipulating them is easier in Java and C#, and verbose in P as P only supports `while` loops and does not support iterators like `foreach`.
-Also, functions that manipulate foreign types are implemented as foreign functions.
+Such functions can be easily implemented in foreign languages like Java and C# as compared to P. For example, sorting a list is easier in Java and C# through standard library functions and verbose in P. Also, functions that manipulate foreign types are implemented as foreign functions.

 The [Two Phase Commit](../tutorial/twophasecommit.md) example had introduced the foreign function feature.
 We will now use a simple PriorityQueue example to go into the details of foreign interface in P.